lacuna/bifurcan/doc/durable.md

 ![](../benchmarks/images/durable_random_read.png)

 As explained above, the optimal amplification for our 1kb entries is 4x.
-Both databases, however, fail to achieve this.
+Both libraries, however, fail to achieve this.
 In RocksDB's case, this is because LSM trees allow an entry to be stored in multiple places, requiring multiple pages to be read from disk.
-In Bifurcan's case, it almost always reads a single page, but the read-ahead mechanism which helped us in the sequential benchmarks hurts us here, occasionally pulling in pages we don't need.
+In Bifurcan's case, while it almost always reads a single page, the read-ahead mechanism which helped us in the sequential benchmarks hurts us here, occasionally pulling in pages we don't need.
+This overhead, however, is fairly constant as our dataset grows.

 ![](../benchmarks/images/durable_random_read_duration.png)